mtollefsen/notebooks/Data Cleanup/README.md

 ## Overwatch League Data Cleanup
-This is the SQLite code I used to clean data from the Overwatch League and turn it into a connected database (not reflected in the code is the various queries I used to find the all the major and minor errors in the data).
+This is the SQLite code I used to clean data from the Overwatch League and turn it into a connected database (not reflected in the code is the various queries I used to find the all the major and minor errors in the data that I cleaned up).

 ## Before